Beginners January 15, 2026 • 11 min read

 Bullish vs Bearish Candles

-Understanding Market Psychology Behind Candles
+Market Psychology Behind Candlestick Patterns

 Here's what separates traders who truly understand candlestick charts from those who just memorize patterns: the best traders think about what each candle means in terms of human behavior.
 Every candle is the result of thousands of buy and sell orders placed by real people — people driven by fear, greed, hope, and panic.